jjwithanr/obsidian_bible_study/docs/New Testament/1 Peter/1Peter2.md

 #### v.17
 >Show proper respect to everyone: Love the brotherhood of believers, fear God, honor the King.

+#### v.19
+>For it is commendable if a man bears up under the pain of unjust suffering because he is conscious of God.

+The suffering must be unjust in order for what Peter is saying to qualify.
+He does acknowledge that unjust suffering causes grief, so he is not asking his readers to celebrate or enjoy suffering.
+Instead, there is space to grieve as Jesus did.
+Enduring unjust suffering is commendable only if it is done because one is conscious of God, meaning that one puts up with difficult conditions so that God might achieve his missional purposes.
+Enduring difficult working conditions in an effort to advance one’s career or make more money doesn’t count.
+#teachthetext #jimsamra

 #### v.20
 >But how is it to your credit if you receive a beating for doing wrong and endure it?
 But if you suffer for doing good and you endure it, this is commendable before God.